LongsightGroup/google-drive-lti/README.txt

 	-- The page loads script "/library/htmlarea/jquery-plugin-xdr.js".
 Instructions to deploy this JS library are in Sakai server module "google-service".
 The instructions place the library into sub-module "reference/library", and this project is dependent upon Sakai module "reference/library" being deployed to the same domain.
 	-- IE is currently failing to associate a folder with the course, and failing to let instructor to detach the folder from the course.

 - If LTI is configured with "Send Email Addresses to the External Tool" FALSE (unchecked), the page will open with nothing showing on it, as it is unable to verify the user and request an access token without their email address.
-The request for access token is being made to a local prototype service at URL "/google-integration-prototype/googleLinks".

 - Opening the LTI when logged in as a user that is not in the roster will open with "Google Drive LTI" and an empty box, and nothing more showing on the page.
 The key is the user's email address is known by LTI